Top 5 Travel Destinations to Pair with Galápagos

-Mitad del Mundo, or “middle of the earth,” is the most famous tourist activity in Quito.
+The most famous tourist activity in Quito is Mitad del Mundo, or “middle of the earth.”
 The monument built to honor the passage of the Equator through Ecuador (and thus giving the country its name) is insanely beautiful.
 And don’t miss the photo opportunity as you stand in both the Northern and Southern Hemispheres at the same time!

 If stunning views are on your travel to-do list, make sure you visit the Teleferico.
 Visitors can ride the Teleferico, one of the highest aerial lifts in the world, up to a viewpoint on Pichincha Volcano.
 From this vantage, you can see Ecuador’s staggering collection of volcanoes, or take the perfect Instagram pic on the mirador’s iconic swing.

 For classic Spanish architecture, museums, and churches, head to Centro Historico.
 One of the most recognizable scenes from Centro Historico comes from Basilica Voto Nacional, but be prepared to make an intimidating climb up a ladder to see it!
 You’ll also want to walk through Plaza de Independencia, go inside Iglesia San Francisco, and see the Panecillo, Quito’s virgin statue.
 Finish your day with a stroll down La Ronda and dinner at one of the many restaurants located there.